 The Authority currently makes information routinely available to the public in relation to its function and activities.
 Such information will continue to be available informally without the need to use the FOI Acts.

-The Authority operates a Workplace Contact Unit (WCU) which is a helpdesk resource for employers, employees and general members of the public.
-The WCU is the primary point of contact for our customers for a range of topics including:
+The Authority operates a Contact Centre which is a helpdesk resource for employers, employees and general members of the public.
+It is the primary point of contact for our customers for a range of topics including:

 - reporting workplace fatalities and serious incidents;